Terroir: In other drinks

 The concept of terroir exists in other drinks, notably in tea (Wuyi rock-essence tea being a notable example) and Cognac where the chalky soil, climate and distance from the ocean are all factors influencing the product.
-Producers of whiskey, bourbon, rum, and vodka use terroir elements in their production process, including wood flavors derived from barrel aging.
+Producers of single malt whisky, bourbon, rum, and vodka use terroir elements in their production process, including wood flavors derived from barrel aging.

 In artisan cheese

 The tenet of terroir has also been applied to the production of artisan cheese, and French authorities have fought to balance traditional cheesemakers terroir cheeses concerns with those of major industrialists.

-The flavour of cheeses (and other dairy products) is impacted by the production location.
+The flavor of cheeses (and other dairy products) is impacted by the production location.
 For instance, Alpine pastures are composed of a larger variety of grasses, herbs, and flowers, than those in the lowlands.
 At higher elevations, the flora also changes significantly throughout the grazing period (from spring to autumn), thus also impacting the taste of cheeses produced in different batches.
 In Switzerland, Alp cheese is typically indicated with a special logo, in addition to the Appellation d'origine protégée (AOP).